Lramseyer/vaporview/CONTRIBUTING.md

 # Webview

-As you might imagine, a waveform viewer requires a lot of custom UI elements that do not con standard with VScode.
+As you might imagine, a waveform viewer requires a lot of custom UI elements that do not come standard with VScode.
 Hence the webview.
 When designing the webview, I had the following priorities in mind:

 1. It needs to work
 2. It needs to look nice